EU united on Ukraine, but won't offer fast-track membership

 But specifically the Baltic nations, with their Soviet past, want to reach out to Ukraine.

+Lithuania’s President Gitanas Nausėda praised the work so far and showed support for quick integration.
+“The process started.
+Now it is up to us and Ukrainians to accomplish it fast, ” Nausėda tweeted early Friday.
+“Heroic Ukrainian nation deserves to know that they are welcome in EU.”

-“It’s also important to show a clear open door for EU membership for Ukraine, that the path is open for them to take and that we as a family of democratic nations would want them,” said Latvian Prime Minister Krisjanis Karins.
+“It’s also important to show a clear open door for EU membership for Ukraine, that the path is open for them to take and that we as a family of democratic nations would want them,” Latvian Prime Minister Krisjanis Karins said earlier.
 “That’s very, very important for the Ukrainians right now as a very important signal.”

 Leaders’ talks also focused on how to wean the bloc off its Russian energy dependency and bolster the region’s defense capabilities.